anandanlk/Community-FL/README.md

 Note: If you building your own docker container, Buildx tool can be used to build images for both x86 and arm based archotecture and to push it to the dockerhub.

 # II.
-Services and Docker Containers to run Decentralized FL Training.
+Services to run Decentralized FL Training.

 > **_Please note:_** This project utilizes Federated Learning source code based on the repository mentioned in the Acknowledgments section.